In a small dam in the Limpopo Province of South Africa, a rather unique and unexpected hunt occurs.

-Because of the relative ease in which the fish could be tracked, and a few Schroda tigers where fitted with radio-tracking devices with the intent of collecting data about how these where living in a small body of water.
-The fish displayed the expected behaviour of impounded fish except for an uncharacteristic increase in mid morning activity in an open water area of the dam.
-It was activity in an area not associated with with shelter or hunting.
+Because of the relative ease with which the fish could be tracked, a few Schroda tigers were fitted with radio-tracking devices with the intent of collecting data about how these were living in a small body of water.
+The fish displayed the expected behaviour of hunting impounded fish; except for an uncharacteristic increase in mid-morning activity in an open water area of the dam.
+It was activity in an area not associated with shelter or hunting.

-Further observations revealed that the activity coincided with the daily movement of barn swallow across that area of the dam.
-The swallows were, while in flight, drinking and feeding on low flying insects.
+Further observations revealed that the activity coincided with the daily movement of barn swallows across that area of the dam.
+The swallows were, while in flight, drinking and feeding on low-flying insects.

-You can see where this going, can’t you?
+You can see where this is going, can’t you?
 You’re thinking about those flying GTs on Farquhar!